sm2302-aug23/grp-r-superfectagoras/README.md

 > What is the distribution of even and odd numbers in Collatz sequences?

-Objectives
-- We will explore the Collatz Conjecture to understand the distributions of odd and even numbers within these sequences.
-- Specifically, we want to
-estimate if there are patterns or trends related to the occurrence of odd and even numbers across different starting integers and visualize these distributions using R.
-- Additionally, we also want to explore whether there is a relationship between even and odd numbers in terms of their ratio.
+We will explore the Collatz Conjecture to understand the distributions of odd and even numbers within these sequences.
+Specifically, we want to estimate if there are patterns or trends related to the occurrence of odd and even numbers across different starting integers and visualize these distributions using R. Additionally, we also want to explore whether there is a relationship between even and odd numbers in terms of their ratio.

 ### Methodology

-**Counts of Even and Odd Numbers**

-1.Objective

-- This is to calculate the sum of even and odd numbers, respectively, from each sequence.
-- It's purpose is to see how the distribution between even and odd numbers looks like and how much of a difference there is between them

-2.How

 - Generate `collatz_sequence` using an existing data frame `collatz_df`
   from previous tasks by initialization.
-- Wrangle the data to identify `Even` and `Odd` numbers in each sequence by mutating it.
+- Wrangle the data to identify `Even` and `Odd` numbers in each sequence and calculate the ratio of even to odd numbers (`Even_Odd_Ratio`).

-This part of the code can be found in [05-open.R](05-open.R) under mutate.

-**Even-Odd Ratio**

-1.Objective
-- This part is to

-2.How

-- Calculate the ratio of even to odd numbers (`Even_Odd_Ratio`).
 - Summarize statistics for even and odd numbers (`EvenOdd_Avg_Max`) and the `Even_Odd_Ratio` (`Ratio_Avg_Max`) separately.
 - Calculate the average and maximum values for `Even` and `Odd` numbers.
 - Calculate the average and maximum values for the `Even_Odd_Ratio`.

-The whole code for this can be found in [05-open.R](05-open.R).

 ### Findings